elastisys/compliantkubernetes/docs/index.md

       For CISOs and DPOs
     </dt>
     <dd class="grow-me">
-      Learn how Compliant Kubernetes helps you comply with European regulations, such as NIS2 and GDPR.
+      Learn how Welkin helps you comply with European regulations, such as NIS2 and GDPR.
     </dd>
     <dd><a role="button" href="./ciso-guide/">Help me comply</a></dd>
   </div>